JohnDeere/work-tracker/work-tracker-servlet/README.md

 </listener>
 ```

-## Connection Limits
+## Connection Limits (Flood Sensor)
 Request Bouncer requires Connection Limits to determine whether to reject a work if the work exceeds a particular limit.
 By default, `ConnectionLimits` provides limits for `same session`, `same user`, `same service` and `total`.
 You can also provide your own limits as follows:

 ```java
 public class WorkTrackerContextListener extends WorkContextListener {